Power Women’s Fitness

 October to support breast cancer, we have monthly games to promote

-local businesses…our new members get gift certificates and other
+local businesses…our new members get gift certificates and

-little goodies from local business when they join…and we always
+little goodies from local business when they join…and we

 give free tours of our facility to anyone who is interested.”

-Although Power Women’s Fitness Center is a
+Although Power Women’s Fitness Center is

 women-only gym, Sierra says men also visit to see if her facility is a